Main content

 None

 Offers a detailed historical examination of Western classical music composed since 1900, emphasizing both repertoire and the cultural practice of music-making.
-Assignments include midterm and final exams and one research paper.

 Credit Hours